yunkunrao/tendermint.com/content/blog/introduction-to-ethermint.md

 ### Install go1.8
 To explore the possibilities of Ethermint you need a couple of prerequisites.
 First, you need to have [go1.8](https://golang.org/doc/install) installed and your $GOPATH properly configured.
-This is necessary since while we are currently not shipping binaries for Ethermint.
+This is necessary since we are currently not shipping binaries for Ethermint.

 ### Install Tendermint